 This post “How I Spent MLK Weekend in Atlanta” is not sponsored, but contain some affiliate links.
 For more information on the sponsored post and/or affiliate link policy, please click here.

 My first solo trip of 2013 was a weekend in Atlanta, Georgia.
 I stayed at the Courtyard Marriott just outside the airport and it provides a free shuttle.
 Read more of how I explored MLK weekend in Atlanta.

 Getting Around Atlanta

 Since the local transit, MARTA stops there so I did most, if not all traveling that way.
 After purchasing a Breeze Pass, I took the “red line” train getting off at the Five Points station.

+I visited which is a mini-mall with local shops and a food court.
+I also visited the business district, courthouses, the Arena and took the Inside CNN Tour, a 50-minute walking tour at the Global Headquarters of CNN.
 I loved the tour!
 The entrance to the building is open to the public so it was very crowded.
 It included a timeline of CNN and Turner.
 I also found out the first tour of the day was done by CNN correspondent Robin Meade.
-We took the escalator down each floor showing a demonstration of green screen technology and compared to newer technology of using Smart Boards, a look at the HLN Studio as well as an opportunity to sit behind the desk like a real reporter.
-Of course I did it!
-I’m THAT corny!
+We took the escalator down each floor showing a demonstration of green screen technology and compared to the newer technology of using Smart Boards, a look at the HLN Studio as well as an opportunity to sit behind the desk like a real reporter.